Adam Smith: Formal education

 Smith entered the University of Glasgow at age 14 and studied moral philosophy under Francis Hutcheson.
 Here he developed his passion for the philosophical concepts of reason, civilian liberties and the freedom of speech.
 In 1740 he was the graduate scholar presented to undertake postgraduate studies at the Balliol College of the University of Oxford, under the Snell Exhibition.

 Smith considered the teaching at Glasgow to be far superior to that at Oxford, which he found intellectually stifling.
 In Book V, Chapter II of The Wealth of Nations, he wrote: "In the University of Oxford, the greater part of the public professors have, for these many years, given up altogether even the pretence of teaching."
 Smith is also reported to have complained to friends that Oxford officials once discovered him reading a copy of David Hume's A Treatise of Human Nature, and they subsequently confiscated his book and punished him severely for reading it.
 According to William Robert Scott, "The Oxford of [Smith's] time gave little if any help towards what was to be his lifework."
 Nevertheless, he took the opportunity while at Oxford to teach himself several subjects by reading many books from the shelves of the large Bodleian Library.
 When Smith was not studying on his own, his time at Oxford was not a happy one, according to his letters.
 Near the end of his time there, he began suffering from shaking fits, probably the symptoms of a nervous breakdown.
 He left Oxford in 1746, before his scholarship ended.

+Smith's curriculum at Glasgow included logic, metaphysics, moral philosophy, and natural philosophy.
+Under Hutcheson, Smith debated questions of natural justice, fair exchange, and the moral dimensions of commerce; themes which would be reflected in The Wealth of Nations.
+Hutcheson argued that workers deserved compensation sufficient to sustain themselves and their families, a concept Smith would later develop into his broader theory of natural wage levels.

-In Book V of The Wealth of Nations, Smith comments on the low quality of instruction and the meager intellectual activity at English universities, when compared to their Scottish counterparts.
+In Book V of The Wealth of Nations, Smith comments on the low quality of instruction and the meagre intellectual activity at English universities, when compared to their Scottish counterparts.
 He attributes this both to the rich endowments of the colleges at Oxford and the University of Cambridge, which made the income of professors independent of their ability to attract students, and to the fact that distinguished men of letters could make an even more comfortable living as ministers of the Church of England.